nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---

+2021-2-5

+20:54  **Tomorrow Feb.
+6th starting at 12:30pm**, we will be performing network upgrades at our Saratoga hub in Brooklyn.
+Downtime should be minimal – 1 to 2 minutes – but could last up to a half an hour.

 2021-2-1

 20:54 Downtown Manhattan should be back :-) Snow seems to have been the culprit.
 If you have any further problems please [fill in a support ticket](https://www.nycmesh.net/support)